 £60.00 per session

 Fee for psychotherapy £60 per 50 minute session.

 Fee for more frequent sessions can be discussed

 Adults over 21

-Many people seek help through counselling because they feel distressed and burdened by lifes events.
-In todays busy world, it is a relief to share that distress with a person outside the situation, who is able to hear and reflect upon what is being said.
+Many people seek help through psychoanalytic psychotherapy because they feel distressed and burdened by life's events.
+In today's busy world, it is a relief to share that distress with a person outside the situation, who is able to hear and reflect upon what is being said.

-Psychodynamic counselling is about enabling a person to make changes in his/her life, which he/she feels, would be of benefit.
-This often involves a clearer understanding of what led to him/her having a particular problem in the first place.
+Psychotherapy is about enabling a person to make changes in his/her life, which would be of benefit.
+This often involves a clearer understanding of what to having a particular problem in the first place.
 A painful situation in the present may have its roots in the past, but the individual may not be aware of the connection.
-Psychodynamic counselling assists a person to uncover these hidden links, which in turn allow the individual greater freedom of thought and action.
+Psychotherapy assists a person to uncover these hidden links, which in turn allows the individual greater freedom of thought and action.

 Human beings have a tendency to repeat patterns of behaviour, and even when they would like to change, they find themselves unable to do so.
-These patterns may repeat themselves in the counselling room, and this enables the client to look at his/her behaviour without fear of rejection or retaliation.
+These patterns may repeat themselves in the consulting room, and this enables the patient to look at his/her behaviour without fear of rejection or retaliation.

-In this model of counselling, the relationship between the counsellor and the client is central to the work being done.
-As part of their training, all counsellors have had their own personal therapy.
-This is an essential experience for psychodynamic counsellors in their work with clients.
-This is because it allows the counsellor a greater inner freedom and enables him/her to have a clearer understanding of the clients experience both in and out of the therapeutic relationship.
+The relationship between the therapist and the patient is central to the work being done.
+As part of their training, all therapists have had their own personal therapy.
+This is an essential experience for psychotherapists in their work with patients.
+This is because it allows the therapist a greater inner freedom and enables him/her to have a clearer understanding of the patient’s experience both in and out of the therapeutic relationship.